HypsyNZ/Trusted-Launcher/Readme.md

 # Trusted Launcher

-Run an executable as `TrustedInstaller` with full privileges using the `Windows API`
+Run an executable as `Trusted Installer` with full privileges using the `Windows API`

 ![](https://i.imgur.com/8bOJCpB.png)